florath/init4boot/Readme.md

 Note: It is very important, that there must no link to the outer world, e. g. lib -> /lib64.
 In this case the wrong files (from the build host) will be used.

+## Usage
+To use the initrd created by init4boot, there is the need to adapt the boot kernel parameters.
+The location of the parameters are highly dependend which boot program you are using.

+When you are using grub, you can find the kernel parameters typically in the file */boot/grub/grub.cfg*.
+Have a look for menuentry and there for linux.

+When you are using 'Das U-Boot' for embedded systems (like Raspberry Pi 2), the parameters are in the u-boot configuration file, like */boot/boot.cfg* or */boot/firmware/boot.cfg*.
+Do not forget to call the mkimage after changing this file.

 # Known to Run
 This is a list of all systems where init4boot is known to work: